LSL197/data_jobs_project/README.md

 - 4-Which skills are associated with higher salaries?

-Query number 4 main goal is to associate skills with high salaries.
-So I INNER JOIN skills_job_dim on job_posting_facts through 'job_id' row,to match skills with the salaries for each position Then took the avg of the salaries for data analyst, excluing NULL values.
+The main goal of Query 4 is to associate skills with high salaries.
+To achieve this, I performed an INNER JOIN between the skills_job_dim and job_posting_facts tables using the 'job_id' column to match skills with the salaries for each position.
+Then, I calculated the average salaries for Data Analyst roles, excluding NULL values.
 ``` SQL
 -- Skills associated with higher salaries
 SELECT